emberjs/rfcs/text/0779-first-class-component-templates.md

 }
 ```

-However, doing so will have unexpected costs at runtime.
+However, doing so will have a fairly high costs at runtime.
 It’s worth remembering what the resulting output is:

 ```js
 function conditionalComponent(predicate) {